-Unless told otherwise, encourage your child to drink plenty of water.
-Give your child water or other fluids every 2 or 3 hours as directed by the doctor.
+Unless the provider says otherwise, encourage your child to drink plenty of water.
+Give your child water or other fluids every 2 or 3 hours as directed by the provider.

 Feed your child a normal, healthy, well-balanced diet.

 Feed your child high-fiber foods to avoid constipation.
-Also, use laxatives, stool softeners, or enemas as directed by your child’s doctor.
+Also, use laxatives, stool softeners, or enemas as directed by your child’s healthcare provider.